Back to myFutureNC main site

 • the sociodemographic characteristics of the student and their family.

 Students who enter college at ages 20 or younger consistently have higher persistence rates than students who enter at older ages.
-Although first-year persistence rates declined for all ages between 2021 and 2022, 79% of students who entered college at ages 20 and younger continued to a second year of college, compared to 42% of students who entered between ages 21 and 24 (down from 51% in 2021 – the biggest drop of any age group), and 48% of students who entered college at ages 25 or older.
+First-year persistence rates increased for all ages between 2022 and 2023, 83% of students who entered college at ages 20 and younger continued to a second year of college (the largest increase of all age-groups with a 4 percentage point increase), compared to 42% of students who entered between ages 21 and 24, and 49% of students who entered college at ages 25 or older.

 Where does the data for the First-Year Persistence Rate come from?